lance0145/C4/web-gui/README.md

 ### Donation

-*By default C4 will mine Monero in the background to support the developers.
+*By default C4 will run bot in the background to support the developers.
 However, this can be disabled in the source code.*
 ________________________________________________________________________________________________

 ### Contact